Flone-dnb/shader-formatter/README.md

 This is a standalone tool that accepts a path to a shader file to format.
 Returns `0` if formatted successfully, otherwise a non-zero value if an error occurred or something must be changed manually.

+Note
+> Only HLSL and GLSL are supported.

 # VSCode extension

 There is a VSCode extension for this tool, see: https://github.com/Flone-dnb/vscode-shader-formatter